nlohmann/json/README.md

 ## Integration

+The two required source files are in the `src` directory.
 All you need to do is add

 ```cpp
 #include "json.h"